zendframework/zend-expressive/doc/book/migration/rc-to-v1.md

   configuration that simplifies it.
 - Route result observers are deprecated, and no longer triggered for routing failures.
+- Middleware configuration specifications now accept a `priority` key to guarantee the order of items.
+If you have defined your middleware pipeline in multiple files that are then merged, you will need to defined these keys to ensure order.

 ## Routing and Dispatch middleware